asbeeny/sudoku-solver.io/README.md

 ## Basic rules for terms

-A sudoku puzzle consists of a 9 &times; 9 square grid with smaller 3 &times; 3 subgrids, which we will call **blocks**.
+A sudoku puzzle consists of a 9&times;9 square grid with smaller 3&times;3 subgrids, which we will call **blocks**.
 Since columns are just rotated rows, and vice versa, I usually refer to these generally as **lines**.
 So every line and block has 9 **cells**, each of which contain a numeral from 1-9.
 The goal of a sudoku is to fill in the empty cells so that each numeral appears in a line or block exactly once.
 Sudoku puzzles are given with a number of cells already filled in - these are called **clues**.
 If a numeral may be placed in a particular cell with the information available, then we say this numeral is a **candidate** in that cell.
 A proper sudoku has one and only one solution, that is, it is **unique**.
 If a sudoku cannot be solved, then we say it is has **no solution** (duh).

 ## Human-solving methods